-Most QSuper members will have insurance included with their account, if they're eligible.
+Most QSuper members will have insurance automatically included with their account, if they're eligible.
 Our insurance is designed to be flexible, so it can be tailored to suit each members' individual needs.

 Income protection pays a weekly benefit to replace part of a person's income if they are unable to work for a period of time due to serious illness or injury.
 This allows them to cover everyday living expenses and maintain the lifestyle they've built for themselves and their family.

 TPD cover pays a lump sum if an illness or injury leaves someone unable to work again.
 This allows them to cover out-of-pocket medical expenses, home or transport modifications, support their ongoing financial needs, and take care of their dependants.

 Death cover pays a lump sum to a person's beneficiaries in the event of their death, or to the member for a terminal illness.
 This allows them to pay off any existing debts, cover living expenses for their dependants, or provide financial support to their dependants in their absence.

-When you join as an employer and make QSuper your default fund, new employees will automatically receive insurance cover when they become QSuper members and meet all eligibility requirements.1
+When you join as a default employer and make QSuper your default fund, new employees who join your default fund will receive insurance cover when they meet all eligibility requirements.1

-We don't require any personal medical history before providing members with insurance cover when they first join, so they can avoid the hassle of time-consuming health checks.2
+We don't require any personal medical history before providing members with automatic insurance cover (if eligible), so they can avoid the hassle of time-consuming health checks.2

-You can feel confident that our claims processing times are ranked as industry leading.
+You can feel confident that our insurer's claims processing times are ranked as industry leading.
 QSuper members experience the fastest average income protection claim times for cover provided through super - and 97% of claims are approved.3

 If your employee needs to make an insurance claim, we'll be right by you, working towards the best outcome for all involved.